This is a living resource that will be updated on the regular, so check back frequently!

 What’s a digital nomad?
 Someone who works freely or remotely online, anywhere in the world.
 What are digital nomad jobs?
 The gigs we get to keep our careers going, through contract work or even the occasional full-time position.

-Discern Expertise for Digital Nomad Jobs
+Choose Your Expertise for Digital Nomad Jobs

-Before all Else – Craft your Online Presence
+Before All Else, Craft your Online Presence

-If I can find your college beer bong photos easily or know what crazy stuff you were up to in the 70s, that’s not a good thing.
+If employers can find your college beer bong photos easily or know what crazy stuff you were up to in the 70s, that’s not a good thing.
 Make sure you look fairly polished and put together on ALL channels.
 Personal ones like Facebook and Twitter are a good start.

 Social Profiles for Exposure

-- Google+ – especially if you’re publishing content
+- Google+: Especially if you’re publishing content

 Profiles for Portfolios

-- Wix Photo Site – simple website, great for visuals and photography
+- Wix Photo Site: Simple website, great for visuals and photography

-- WP Engine – when you want to host and manage your own customized portfolio or site.
+- WP Engine: When you want to host and manage your own customized portfolio or site.
 Here’s 20% off if you want to try your own hosted website through WP Engine

 Reach Out to Any Connections You Already Have

 You’ve had professors, co-workers and that friend of your mom’s that knows everyone.
 Why not reach out?
 Hustle!
 Have a personalized e-mail ready stating your intentions to do some remote work, and attach your resume/CV.
 Ask politely if they would keep you in mind themselves or if anyone they know needs help in your expert field.
-If anyone responds saying they will, follow-up in a couple months to gently remind them or if you have any significant updates to your own portfolio/certifications.
+If anyone responds saying they will, follow-up in a couple of months to gently remind them or if you have any significant updates to your own portfolio/certifications.

-Then Get on Networking Lists
+Then, Get on Networking Lists